Activities

 stories about patient for kids

-6. Gratitude Journaling
+6. Gratitude journaling

 Keeping a gratitude journal is a simple yet effective way for kids to practice mindfulness.
 It encourages them to reflect on the positive aspects of their day and appreciate the good things in life.
 A kid-friendly journal with prompts can make this activity more inviting and help them get started.
 Discover more creative gratitude activities for kids to foster a thankful mindset.

-7. Mindful Coloring
+7. Mindful coloring

 Mindful coloring is all about focusing on the present moment and enjoying the process of coloring.
 This activity can be very calming and therapeutic, helping kids to slow down and be more aware of their thoughts and feelings.
 There are many coloring books available with intricate designs that can make this activity more engaging.
+For additional ways to cultivate this trait, see our patience activities for kids.

-8. Sensory Bottles
+8. Sensory bottles

 Creating sensory bottles is a fun craft activity that also promotes mindfulness.
 Kids can fill bottles with different materials like glitter, beads, or colored water, and then observe the movement inside the bottle.
 It’s a great way to help them focus and calm down.
 You can make this activity more exciting with a DIY sensory bottle kit that includes various fun materials to explore.

-9. Progressive Muscle Relaxation
+9. Progressive muscle relaxation

 Progressive muscle relaxation involves tensing and then slowly relaxing different muscle groups.
 This activity helps kids become more aware of their physical sensations, promoting mindfulness and relaxation.
 There are guided recordings available that make it easy to follow along, even for beginners.

-10. Counting Breaths
+10. Counting breaths

 Teaching kids to count their breaths is a simple mindfulness technique that helps them concentrate and calm their minds.
 It’s easy to learn and can be done anywhere, making it a handy tool for any situation.
 A breathing exercise poster can be a fun and helpful visual aid to guide this practice.

-11. Mindful Listening
+11. Mindful listening

 Mindful listening is about paying close attention to different sounds around us, which helps children become more present and aware of their environment.
 It’s like a game—who can hear the most sounds?
 A sound recognition game can add an element of fun and make this practice even more engaging.

-12. Yoga for Kids
+12. Yoga for kids

 Yoga combines physical movement with mindful breathing and awareness, making it an excellent way for kids to practice mindfulness.
 It encourages focus, balance, and body awareness, all while keeping them active.
 A kids' yoga mat and a fun guidebook with poses tailored for children can help make this activity more appealing.
-Looking for more ways to engage your child?
-Check out our integrity activities for kids or explore forgiveness activities for kids to help them develop these important qualities.
+Celebrate your child's intelligence with the affirmation "You're Smart" by Storybook.

 stories about